 - Chung K-R, Brlansky RH.
 (2006).
 Citrus diseases exotic to Florida: citrus leprosis.
 EDIS.
 (5 November 2015)

 - Geijskes DC.
 1939.
 Beitrage zur kenntnis der europaischen Spinnmilben (Acari: Tetranychidae) mit besonderer Beriicksichtigung der niederlandischens Arten.
 Meded.
 Landbouwhoogeschool.
 Wageningen.
 42: 1-68.

 - Haramoto FH.
 1969.
 Biology and control of Brevipalpus phoenicis (Geijskes) (Acarina: Tenuipalpidae).
 Hawaii Agricultural Experiment Station Technical Bulletin No. 68: 1-63.

 - Kessing JLM, Mau RFL.
 (1992).
 Brevipalpus phoenicis (Geijskes).
 Knowledge Master.
 (5 November 2015)

 - Kitajima EW, Rezende JA, Rodrigues JC.
 2003.
 Passion fruit green spot virus vectored by Brevipalpus phoenicis (Acari: Tenuipalpidae) on passion fruit in Brazil.
 Experimental & Applied Acarology 30: 225-31.

 - Knorr LC.
 Denmark HA, Burnett HC.
-(1968).
-Occurrance of Bervipalpus mites, leprosis and false leprosis on citrus in Florida.
+1968.
+Occurrence of Brevipalpus mites, leprosis and false leprosis on citrus in Florida.
 Florida Entomologist 51.

 - Knorr LC, Denmark HA.
 1970.
 Injury to citrus by the mite Brevipalpus phoenicis.
 Journal of Economic Entomology 63: 1996-1998.